 This decline was driven by competition from other drugs due to the patent expiry of Harvoni.
 Sales by Harvoni sellers in the USA were $984 million during 2Q17, while for European markets they were $230 million, and for the rest of the world, sales were $168 million.

 The largest market for hepatitis C treatment was North America that accounting for over 45.6% revenue share of the overall market in 2015, followed by Europe with around 19.4% share.
 Then there is the Asia Pacific market that will show a strong increase (2016–2024), followed by Latin America.

-Key pharmaceutical companies in the global hepatitis C treatment market are AbbVie Inc., Bristol-Myers Squibb Company, F Hoffmann-La Roche Ltd, Gilead Sciences, Inc., Johnson & Johnson, Kadmon Holdings, Inc. and Merck & Co., Inc.
+Key pharmaceutical companies as named-patient drug suppliers in the global hepatitis C treatment market are AbbVie Inc., Bristol-Myers Squibb Company, F Hoffmann-La Roche Ltd, Gilead Sciences, Inc., Johnson & Johnson, Kadmon Holdings, Inc., and Merck & Co., Inc.

 The market is also consolidated with a few key players; In this market, Gilead Sciences, Inc. as the main Harvoni seller contributes around 80.1% of the market share, generating the majority of the revenue from the sales of drugs Harvoni and Sovaldi followed by Bristol-Myers Squibb Company and AbbVie Inc.